FlickaKingsman/FlickaKingsman/README.md

 - :lock: A CyberSecurity Lover
 - :computer: A Python Student
-- :cocktail: Oh, and I also love to drink a Vesper Martini.
+- :cocktail: Oh, and I also love to drink a Vesper.
 Shaken, NOT stirred ;)

 ---
 ### :tea: Languages: